pauldiac/WebServiceComposition/online/README.md

 ## Online (or dynamic) version of the Automatic Web Service composition problem
 Using the initial name-matching model for simplicity.
-See paper, `2019 ICSOFT.pdf` file,  contains many more details.
+The paper, `2019 ICSOFT.pdf` file,  contains many more details.

 ## Content